Rohanjai/Rohanjai/README.md

 - 🌱 I’m currently learning **the life, the universe and everything.**

-- 👯 I’m looking to collaborate on **on things that could get me a job.**
+- 👯 I’m looking to collaborate **on things that could get me a job.**

-- 🤝 I’m looking for help with **with attaining inner peace and yes, also a job.
+- 🤝 I’m looking for help **with attaining inner peace and yes, also a job.
 I knowww! both contradict.**

 - 📫 How to reach me **jairohan2912@gmail.com**